Sugar Isn’t So Sweet for Your Body!

 1. Read food labels.
 If you see sucrose, corn syrup, cane sugar, or anything ending in ‘ose’ and if they are one of the first 3 ingredients on the label, put it back on the shelf!

 2. Reduce cravings by starting your day with a high protein breakfast and add more healthy fat into your diet.
 You can do this easily by adding a protein shake into your daily routine.
-Protein Packed Vegan Smoothie
+Greens Smoothie Bowl or this Protein Packed Vegan Smoothie

 4. Use low glycemic (no ups and downs) sweeteners like stevia, yacon or coconut nector/sugar.
 Or, use unrefined sugars in moderation.
 Try raw honey or blackstrap molasses or maple syrup.
 Try our Gooey Gluten Free Brownie recipe to see how easy and tasty it is to cut down on refined sugar!